 We welcome applicants who are looking to gain experience for their CV.

 - Ideally you should have some experience of leading a small team of people.
-This could be at work, in a learning environment or in a voluntary capacity; and some experience of putting together a plan.
+This could be at work, at Uni or College or as a volunteer; and some experience of putting together a plan.

 - You must have good interpersonal skills – able to build supportive relationships with volunteers, experts, and committee members; and engage constructively with partners.

 - You must be able to communication clearly and succinctly in meetings, emails and on the phone.
 And able to get a plan down on paper (or digitally!)